Tien-Yien Li

-Tien-Yien Li (李天岩) (June 28, 1945 – June 25, 2020) was a University Distinguished Professor of Mathematics and University Distinguished Professor Emeritus at Michigan State University.
+Tien-Yien Li (Chinese: 李天岩; June 28, 1945 – June 25, 2020) was a Taiwanese mathematician.
+He was a University Distinguished Professor of Mathematics and University Distinguished Professor Emeritus at Michigan State University.
 There, he spent 42 years and supervised 26 Ph.D. dissertations.

 Early life and education

-Li was born on June 28, 1945 in Sha County, Fujian Province, China.
+Li was born on June 28, 1945, in Sha County, Fujian Province, China.
 At age three, he was brought to Taiwan by his parents.
-He earned his B.S. in Mathematics at the National Tsinghua University in 1968.
+He earned his B.S. in mathematics from National Tsing Hua University in 1968.
 Li received his doctorate in 1974 from University of Maryland under the guidance of James Yorke.